Celebrating Valentine’s Day: A Sweet Treat for Hepatitis C

 Individuals who have more advanced cases of Hepatitis C may suffer from portal hypertension.
 When Hepatitis C has caused significant scarring of the liver, the blood pressure in the portal vein (the vein that carries blood from the digestive organs to the liver) rises.
 People with portal hypertension who also have high blood pressure are more susceptible to catastrophic health events.

-Based on research published in the January 2010 edition of the American Journal of Hypertension, dark chocolate has the ability to lower blood pressure.
+Based on research published in the American Journal of Hypertension, dark chocolate has the ability to lower blood pressure.
 While the ideal formulation and dosage has yet to be identified, experts believe that small amounts of dark chocolate are beneficial to people with hypertension or portal hypertension.

 High-quality dark chocolate’s liver benefits are not a prescription to overindulge.
 Chocolate is still high in calories and fat and, as with most sweets, should be consumed in moderation.
 A small piece of dark chocolate each day seems appropriate.